 run: |

-# train will generate plot.png
+python train.py # generate plot.png

-echo "# My first CML report" >> report.md
+echo "# CML report" >> report.md

-cml send-comment report.md
+cml comment create report.md